luosijie/go-chat/README.md

 ## Prepare

-You need run MySQL and Redis successfully on you maching
+You need run MySQL and Redis successfully on your maching
 ```yml
 server:
   host: 127.0.0.1